 Paradise Beach, Mykonos

 Mykonos isn’t exactly known for having the best Greek beaches, but perhaps the most famous one is Paradise Beach.
-This is the trendy, party beach with packed beach bars, plenty of drinking, and fun to be had (if you’re in your twenties).
+This trendy, party beach has packed beach bars, plenty of drinking, and fun.
+It’s a scene on the island, and like everything on the island, it has some eye-watering prices compared to the rest of Greece.

 Perissa Black Sand Beach, Santorini